- Many new EVs come with some level of free charging.

 Vehicle | Free charging terms | Charging network |

-Audi e-tron GT | Complimentary unlimited DC charging for three years | Electrify America |
+Audi e-tron GT | Complimentary unlimited DC charging for two years | Electrify America |

-Audi e-tron and Q4 e-tron | 250 kWh of complimentary charging.
-Good for two years. | Electrify America |
+Audi Q4 e-tron | 250 kWh of complimentary charging; good for two years | Electrify America |

 Audi Q8 e-tron and SQ8 e-tron | Complimentary unlimited DC charging for two years | Electrify America |

-BMW i4 and iX | Complimentary unlimited DC charging for the first 30 minutes in a charging session.
-Good for two years. | Electrify America |
+2024 BMW i4, i5 and iX | Complimentary unlimited DC charging for the first 30 minutes in a charging session; good for two years | Electrify America |

-BMW i7 | Complimentary unlimited DC charging for three years | Electrify America |
+2024 BMW i7 | Complimentary unlimited DC charging for three years | Electrify America |

-Cadillac Lyriq | Complimentary unlimited charging for two years.
+2024 Cadillac Lyriq | Complimentary unlimited charging for two years.
 Only applicable if buyer does not choose the home installation credit from Qmerit. | EVgo |

-Genesis Electrified G80, Electrified GV70 and GV60 | Complimentary unlimited DC charging for the first 30 minutes in a charging session.
-Good for three years. | Electrify America |
+Genesis Electrified G80, Electrified GV70 and GV60 | Complimentary unlimited DC charging for the first 30 minutes in a charging session; good for three years | Electrify America |

-Hyundai Ioniq 5 and Ioniq 6 | Complimentary unlimited DC charging for the first 30 minutes in a charging session, or complimentary Level 2 charging for the first 60 minutes in a charging session.
-Good for two years. | Electrify America |
+Hyundai Ioniq 6 | Complimentary unlimited DC charging for the first 30 minutes in a charging session; good for two years | Electrify America |

-Kia EV6 | 1,000 kWh of complimentary charging.
-Good for three years. | Electrify America |
+Kia EV6 and EV9 | 1,000 kWh of complimentary charging; good for three years | Electrify America |

-Kia Niro EV | 500 kWh of complimentary charging.
-Good for three years. | Electrify America |
+Kia Niro EV | 500 kWh of complimentary charging; good for three years | Electrify America |

-Mercedes-Benz EQB, EQE, EQE SUV, EQS and EQS SUV | Complimentary unlimited DC charging for the first 30 minutes in a charging session.
-Good for two years. | Electrify America |
+Mercedes-Benz EQB, EQE, EQE SUV, EQS and EQS SUV | Complimentary unlimited DC charging at Mercedes-Benz Charging Hub stations.
+Complimentary unlimited DC charging for the first 30 minutes in a charging session at an Electrify America station.
+Both are good for two years. | Mercedes-Benz Charging Hub, Electrify America |

-Porsche Taycan | Complimentary unlimited DC charging for the first 30 minutes in a charging session.
-Good for three years. | Electrify America |
+Porsche Taycan and Macan Electric | Complimentary unlimited DC charging for the first 30 minutes in a charging session; good for one year | Electrify America |

 Toyota bZ4X | Complimentary unlimited DC charging for one year | EVgo |

-Volvo C40 Recharge and XC40 Recharge | 250 kWh of complimentary charging.
-Good for three years.
-Also includes one-year complimentary Electrify America Pass+ membership, good for discounted rates for charging. | Electrify America |
+Volkswagen ID.4 | 500 kWh of complimentary charging, good for three years.
+Also includes three-year complimentary Electrify America Pass+ membership, good for discounted rates for charging. | Electrify America |

 Edmunds says